-Communicating About the Energy Innovation Act
+Messaging For the Energy Innovation Act

-Using the five main messages
+Focusing on the four main messages

-When talking about the Energy Innovation and Carbon Dividend Act we always want to stay focused as much as possible on our high level messaging as found on the Energy Innovation Act website or on our Energy Innovation Act Fact Sheet.
+When talking about the Energy Innovation and Carbon Dividend Act, we always want to stay focused as much as possible on our high level messaging as found on the Energy Innovation Act website or on our Energy Innovation Act Fact Sheet.

-Similarly when describing how the bill works we want to keep it simple and high level like we do on the How it Works page on the Energy Innovation Act website or on our Energy Innovation Act Fact Sheet.
+Similarly, when describing how the bill works, we want to keep it simple and high level like we do on the How it Works page on the Energy Innovation Act website or on our Energy Innovation Act Fact Sheet.
 Our Infographic also has some good high-level points.

 What if I get more detailed questions?

-See the Handling Challenging Questions Resource to anticipate many commonly asked questions and some potential responses that you can use.
-It can be a good study guide to have available when doing outreach and like all of CCL's communication resources, feel free to modify to fit your circumstance.
+See the Handling Challenging Questions About the Energy Innovation Act training for additional guidance on how to best engage with others who have questions and critiques regarding CCL’s approach and preferred policy solution.
+The Handling Challenging Questions Resource is available to anticipate many commonly asked questions and some potential responses that you can use.
+It can be a good study guide to have available when doing outreach and, like all of CCL's communication resources, feel free to modify to fit your circumstance.